 Active ingredient: bimatoprostInactive ingredients: benzalkonium chloride; sodium chloride; sodium phosphate, dibasic; citric acid; and purified water.
-Sodium hydroxide and/or hydrochloric acid could be added to adjust pH.
+Sodium hydroxide and/or hydrochloric acid may possibly be added to adjust pH.
 The pH during its shelf life ranges from 6.8 — 7.8.

 What is skin hyperpigmentation?